Wildhawk: descriptive Indian romance Back

 work opens with a few of the Gypsy orchestra playing a Romany Love-Song; this

-attracts attention and they burst into a characteristically Tzigane
+attracts attention and they burst into a characteristically Tzigane melody; a

-the full orchestra.
-A Gypsy Dance now
+orchestra.
+A Gypsy Dance now follows,

-the work to an excited finish.
+to an excited finish.

 Medium |